‘RHOBH’ Star Teddi Mellencamp Claims Denise Richards Cares More About Her Portrayal On The Show Than The Cast

-Teddi Mellencamp doesn’t like the way Denise Richards performed during the 10th season of The Real Housewives of Beverly Hills.
+Teddi Mellencamp doesn’t like the way Denise Richards behaved during the 10th season of The Real Housewives of Beverly Hills.

 “I’m like, ‘Who does that?’
 You can’t do something and yell out, ‘Bravo, Bravo, Bravo,’ and act like it didn’t happen,” Mellencamp lamented.
 “That’s not how it works.”

-While an 11th season of the show has not yet been confirmed, Mellencamp said Richards’ decision about whether or not to return would likely be based on the viewers’ reaction to Season 10 and have nothing to do with where Richards stands with the cast.
+While an 11th season of the show has not yet been confirmed, Mellencamp said Richards’ decision about whether or not to return would likely be based on viewers’ reactions to season 10 and have nothing to do with where Richards stands with the cast.

 “I feel like Denise puts out there what she wants you to see and if she can’t display it the way that she wants the audience to see it, she wants to flee from it.
 The interesting part is… ‘You don’t mind when it’s other people’s lives having drama but when it’s yours, you flee,'” Mellencamp noted.

-As The Inquisitr previously reported, Mellencamp revealed during a radio interview on Sirius XM days ago that the Real Housewives of Beverly Hills has changed for the better in months since Vanderpump confirmed she would not be a part of Season 10.
-As she explained, according to a report from Hollywood Life, she’s noticed a different side to her co-stars since Vanderpump departed the show and believes that some of her cast mates’ guards were up due to her past presence.
+As The Inquisitr previously reported, Mellencamp revealed during a radio interview on Sirius XM days ago that the Real Housewives of Beverly Hills has changed for the better in the months since Lisa Vanderpump confirmed she would not be a part of season 10.
+As she explained, according to a report from Hollywood Life, she’s noticed a different side to her co-stars since Vanderpump departed the show and believes that some of her castmates’ guards were up due to her past presence.

-Mellencamp also noted that she wasn’t sure if the changes she’s seen in her co-stars are a direct result of Vanderpump’s exit.
+Mellencamp did also note that she wasn’t sure if the changes she’s seen in her co-stars were a direct result of Vanderpump’s exit.